-The law school offers a wealth of experiential education opportunities.
-In these programs or courses you learn by doing and you gain practical skills that allow you to hit the ground running when you enter practice.
-You should strongly consider participating in one or more of these programs or courses during your second or third year, but it is important to balance and integrate experiential learning with traditional, doctrinal coursework.
+The law school offers a wealth of experiential education opportunities - courses and programs in which you learn by doing, and gain practical skills that allow you to hit the ground running when you enter practice.
+In deciding which experiential opportunities to take during your second and third year, you should consider your professional goals, your substantive interests, and the need to balance and integrate experiential learning with traditional, doctrinal coursework.
 Our experiential learning opportunities are fully described on our website, but include: